grbtm/news-briefing-generator/README.md

 # News Briefing Generator
 An automated tool that fetches, clusters, and summarizes news articles from various RSS feeds to generate a news briefing based on the feed entries of the past hours (configurable).
 Powered by locally running LLMs through [Ollama](https://ollama.com/).
 Final briefing is made available as HTML file.

-## What's New in 0.1.1
+## What's New in 0.1.2
-- Added support for OpenAI models
+- Added support for OpenAI GPT 5 models

 ## Installation
 Note: Currently only tested on macOS.